northeastern-rc/rc-public-documentation/docs/source/hardware/lowpriorityFAQ.rst

 **5. Will the** ``lowpriority`` **partition become the default partition?**

 No, the default partition will still be partition `short`.
-By default, jobs are not subject to preemption.
+This ensures that by default, jobs are not subject to preemption.

 **6. How do I submit a job to the** ``lowpriority`` **partition?**